Graduate visas Further information about Graduate visas

 Work restrictions

-There is no restriction on the type of work you can do on a Graduate visa (except professional sports) and no visa sponsorship is required by the employer.
+With a Graduate visa you can work in most jobs and you can be self-employed, but you cannot work as a professional sportsperson.
+No visa sponsorship is required by the employer.
 You do not need a job offer in place to apply for a Graduate visa.

 When you can start work